Do I need planning permission?

 What is planning permission?

-When you're planning alterations to your home, understanding whether you need planning permission is your first step.
-It's a legal requirement for major changes to buildings and land.
+Planning permission may be a legal requirement for major changes to buildings and land.

-In contrast, building regulations approval concerns the safety and structural integrity of the building work.
+In contrast, building regulations approval is concerned with the safety and structural integrity of the building work.
 Some projects might require both, while others may need just one or neither.

 Common misconceptions about planning permission